Ramgarh district

 Ramgarh district is one of the 24 districts in the Indian state of Jharkhand.
 It was also a military district during the British Regime, referred to then as Ramgarh district.
 It is the part of State Capital Region (SCR).

 Ramgarh was made a district on 12 September 2007.
 It was carved out of erstwhile Hazaribagh District.
 Ramgarh lies at the heart of the Jharkhand state.
 It is a mining, industrial and cultural hub with the Maa Chhinnamasta Temple.
 In 1670s, the king Dalel Singh shifted the capital of Ramgarh Raj to Ramgarh and named it after his father Ram Singh.
-The district of Ramgarh has been named after the town Ramgarh, its present headquarters.
+The district of Ramgarh has been named after the town of Ramgarh, its present headquarters.

 Etymology

-The word Ram is derived from Murram and Gadh is derived from Beluagadha.
-In Hazaribagh district, there is Sitagadha and Vishnugadha.
-Thus, the name Ramgarh must have been derived by using syllables of these places.
+Historical Context

+According to historical records of the Ramgarh Raj (a major medieval kingdom in Chotanagpur), the capital of the kingdom was shifted multiple times.
+In the 1670s, King Dalel Singh permanently shifted the capital of the regime from Badam to its present location.
+He officially named the new headquarters Ramgarh to honor his late father, King Ram Singh.

+Traditional Sanskrit Context

+The literal breakdown of the name relies on classical Indo-Aryan languages:

+Ram (राम): Refers to the popular Hindu deity Lord Rama, symbolizing righteousness or divinity.

+Garh (गढ़): A widely used Sanskritized and Hindi term meaning a fort, stronghold, or fortified settlement.

+Regional Context

+The syllable "Ram" is believed to be derived from the regional term Murram (a type of red, gravelly soil heavily found in the Chotanagpur plateau).

+The syllable "Garh" is said to be derived from Beluagadha (a prominent historical landmark area).

 History

 Ancient history

 Stone age: Along the river Damodar in Ramgarh, early Stone Age (Lower Paleolithic) tools were found.

 Mahajanapadas: The gigantic king Jarasandh was very powerful.
 Chotanagpur was in his jurisdiction; probably the Chhotanagpur was under sub-ordination of Mahapadam of Magadh Nand Ugrasen of Nagwanshi's.

-Maurya Empire: It is also said that entire Chhotanagpur was under sub-ordination of Ashoka the Great (c.
-273 BC) so that in Buddha period.
+Maurya Empire: The Chhotanagpur region contains several ancient Buddhist and Jain relics, linking it to the broader cultural shifts of ancient India.
+While some regional accounts associate the area with the Maurya Empire under Ashoka (c.
+268–232 BCE), historians generally view the relationship as one of indirect influence or vassalage rather than complete administrative integration.

 Buddhism and Jainism: It is certified by the symbolic relics of Buddha period in the temple of Gola.
 Probably in the 8th century BC.
 (3) Jain Trithankar was constructed in Parasnath.

 Gupta Empire: King Samudragupta (c.
 385 AD) had invaded Eastern Deccan by passing through this area.